 iCloud Photos is Apple's service that allows users to store their photo and video libraries in the cloud, making them accessible on all Apple devices and on the web through the iCloud.com website. iCloud Photos simplifies the photo taking and storing process by allowing users to get to their images no matter which of their devices are in use.

 Turning on iCloud Photo Library

-- iCloud.com: Photos stored in iCloud Photo Library are also accessible through Apple's web-based iCloud.com service.
+iCloud.com: Photos stored in iCloud Photos are also accessible through Apple's web-based iCloud.com service.
 Through the web interface, users can upload or download photos, browse via Moments and Albums view, print or email photos, and mark individual photos as favorites.

 iCloud Photos Settings

-The Photos apps for Mac and iOS are built to work with iCloud Photos, although users can opt to use local photo libraries on their devices if they prefer.
-Users opting for iCloud Photos have the choice of storing the original photos on their Mac or iOS device, which is ideal for offline access, or a more flexible optimized arrangement that stores originals locally if you have enough storage space but uses lower-resolution versions if local storage is tight and only downloads the full-resolution versions from iCloud as needed.
+The Photos apps for Mac, iPhone, and iPad are built to work with iCloud Photos, although users can opt to use local photo libraries on their devices if they prefer.
+Users choosing to turn on iCloud Photos have the choice of storing the original photos on their Mac or iOS device, which is ideal for offline access, or a more flexible optimized arrangement that stores originals locally if you have enough storage space but uses lower-resolution versions if local storage is tight and only downloads the full-resolution versions from iCloud as needed.

 Using iCloud Photos